juan7732/derivative_x/README.md

 ## Totally not installation

-I don't dare make this a thing yet on the extension store, but heres a good way to install it:
+Juan wouldn't dare make this a thing on the extension store, but I don't think about things nearly as much as he does.

+In case you want to side load it, you can do so here:

 https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked